Muckross House – Victorian Splendour, Gardens & Traditional Farms

 History

-The house was commissioned by the Herbert family and completed in 1843.
-Designed in a Tudor‑style by Scottish architect William Burn, the 65‑room mansion reflects the aspirations of the Anglo‑Irish gentry.
-In the 1850s the Herberts undertook extensive landscaping to impress Queen Victoria, who visited in 1861.
-The cost of those improvements contributed to the family’s financial decline, and the estate changed hands several times – first to Lord Ardilaun (of the Guinness family) in 1899, then to Californian mining magnate William Bowers Bourn in 1911.
-Bourn presented the house and its 11,000‑acre demesne to his daughter Maud and her husband Arthur Rose Vincent as a wedding gift.
-After Maud’s death in 1929, the Bourn‑Vincent family donated the estate to the Irish nation in 1932, creating the Bourn‑Vincent Memorial Park – the foundation of today’s Killarney National Park.
+The estate changed hands twice before finding its permanent home.
+Lord Ardilaun (of the Guinness family) acquired it in 1899, followed by Californian mining magnate William Bowers Bourn in 1911.
+Bourn gifted the house and its 11,000-acre demesne to his daughter Maud and her husband Arthur Rose Vincent as a wedding present.
+After Maud’s death in 1929, the Bourn-Vincent family made the decision to donate the estate to the Irish nation in 1932.
+This gesture created the Bourn-Vincent Memorial Park, which formed the foundation of today’s national park and ensured the grounds would be preserved for public enjoyment rather than private ownership.

 What to See & Do